- Extended-release tablets: 1.5 mg, 3 mg, 6 mg, 9 mg

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member a friend to remind you or check in with you to be sure you are taking your medication.

-The long-acting injection form of paliperidone is administered twice in the first 8 days of treatment, then every 4 weeks.
+The Sustenna brand of long-acting injection paliperidone is administered twice in the first 8 days of treatment, then every 4 weeks.
 Your healthcare provider will administer these injections.

 If you miss a dose of paliperidone, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your healthcare provider.
 Do not double your next dose or take more than what is prescribed.